brianfrankcooper/YCSB/azurecosmos/README.md

 collection "usertable" before running the commands.
 When prompted for a Partition Key, use "id".
 For RUs, select a value you want to benchmark.
 [RUs are the measure of provisioned thoughput](https://docs.microsoft.com/azure/cosmos-db/request-units) that Azure Cosmos DB defines.
-The higher the RUs the more throughput you will get.
+The higher the RUs, the more throughput you will get.
 You can override the default database name with the azurecosmos.databaseName configuration value for side-by-side benchmarking.